-5.6.1.3 Labelling issues
+5.6.4 Labelling issues

-Labelling requirements for the use of ISP to produce ice cream and edible ices was raised as an issue in a number of submissions including that of the New Zealand Food Safety Authority.
-As stated in section 5.6.1.2 above there was discussion about whether the protein should be considered a processing aid or food additive for the proposed purpose of the Application.
+Labelling requirements for the use of ISP to produce ice cream and edible ices was raised as an issue in a number of submissions.
+As stated in section 5.6.1 above there was discussion about whether the protein should be considered a processing aid or food additive for the proposed purpose of the Application.
 This decision has labelling implications as food additives are required to be labelled, while in general processing aids are not (section 5.5.1).